Portland? Oregon? Yes! If you've been here before and are a little confused, we've moved.

 Formerly located in New York City on 1/92nd of an acre (1/224 ha), the old city refuge was cloistered within the high-rises of Manhattan and inhabited by fuchsias, hostas, ferns, astilbes and way too many other shade-loving plants.
 In October 2019, the fuchsias left Manhattan to Go West.

 They're now happily ensconced in a new landscape in the City of Fuchsias & Roses and making it their own.
 Well, it's generally known just as the City of Roses but the fuchsias are working on that one.
-There's already a beachhead of hardy fuchsias at the International Rose Test Garden in Washington Park.
+There's already a beachhead of hardy fuchsias at the International Rose Test Garden in Washington Park and another display at Western Seminary.

 Autumn.
 After the frost.